vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/7_upasaMhAraH.md

 see iv.
 11 and 12

-15. There is the sentence, agnaye justam nirvapā- mi," in the description of the model sacrifice.
+15. There is the sentence, agnaye justam nirvapāmi," in the description of the model sacrifice.
 In the sacrifice modelled on it, the word agnaye" has to be changed into suryāya".
 Now the question arises why the word in the dative, suryaya" should be supplied in the modelled sacrifice, why not merely the object

 sun".